sobester/ADRpy/docs/source/index.rst

 can serve as the basis of sensitivity analyses and uncertainty quantification (UQ) exercises as part of the analysis of the feasibility of the design requirements.

-The classes, methods and functions of the library fall into three broad categories:
+The classes, methods and functions of the library fall into these broad categories:

 1. **Models of the operating environment.** These live in the :ref:`atmospheres_module` module and include virtual atmospheres (ISA, MIL-HDBK-310, etc.), runway models (suitable for take-off and landing performance modelling using a 'real world' runway database) and models of propulsion performance response to variations in ambient conditions.

-2. **Conceptual sizing methods** for fixed wing aircraft sizing (wing area and thrust/power requirements), given a set of constraints, such as take-off distance, climb rate, etc.
+2. **Sizing and performance analysis methods** for fixed wing aircraft.
+They can be found in the :ref:`constraints_module`.

-These can be found in the :ref:`constraints_module`.
+3. **Airworthiness**.
+Tools to assist in analysing the airworthiness of a design from a certification standpoint.
+See the :ref:`airworthiness_module`.

-3. **Utilities**, including a module for :ref:`unitconversions_module` and a set of :ref:`mtools4acdc_module`.
+4. **Utilities**, including a module for :ref:`unitconversions_module` and a set of :ref:`mtools4acdc_module`.

 This document contains numerous usage examples and details on the inputs and outputs